natematias/covid-19-social-science-research/README.md

-# COVID 19 Social Science Research Tracker
+# COVID-19 Social Science Research Tracker
 Collaborators: **[J. Nathan Matias](https://natematias.com)** (Cornell University, Communication; [@natematias](https://twitter.com/natematias)), **Alex Leavitt** (Facebook Research, Health Integrity; [@alexleavitt](https://twitter.com/alexleavitt)).

 Social scientists have an important role to serve society during a pandemic.
 We can do this much better through cooperation.
 This resource is designed to help us track new social research about COVID 19, including published findings, pre-prints, projects underway, and projects that are at least at a solid proposal stage.